When applying for FMCSA certification, a key requirement for transportation companies is naming a service of process (SOP) agent.

 Fee structures can also vary.
 Many professional process agents charge an annual fee with additional charges for each document handled while others charge a one-time BOC-3 filing fee.
 Additional fees may also include address change fees and charges for expedited BOC-3 filing (often requested by companies looking to get their businesses up and running quickly).

-Once the BOC-3 form has been properly completed and filed electronically with the FMCSA, they will issue operating authority and mail the document to you.
-Normally, operating authority documents are sent out within 3-4 business days.
-If 10 or more business days have passed since the grant date and you have not yet received the operating authority document, you can contact the FMCSA.
+Once the BOC-3 form has been filed electronically with the FMCSA (and any other requirements have been fulfilled), the FMCSA will issue authority.
+Normally, operating authority documents are sent out within 3-4 business days after authority has been granted.
+If 10 or more business days have passed since the grant date, and you have not yet received the operating authority document, you can contact the FMCSA.
 You can also check whether your operating authority has been issued by visiting the FMCSA Licensing and Insurance website.

 You may act as your own process agent within your base state only.
 You must have a physical address where services of process can be received during regular business hours.